tewarid/tewarid.github.io/_posts/2011/2011-01-05-add-bitfield-to-dissection-tree.md

 tags: bit field wireshark dissector lua
 ---

-Wireshark has a limitation in the Lua API.
-It only supports bitfields i.e. int fields with mask, when added to a `Proto` by setting `Proto.fields`, like so
+Wireshark has a limitation in its Lua API.
+It only supports bitfields - int fields with mask - when using ProtoField, like so

 ```lua
 -- create myproto protocol and its fields